Joris Deelen PhD

 2. Research questions addresses by the group:

 One of the main aims of our research group is to study the functional effect of common genetic variants (identified using large-scale genetic association studies of healthy ageing) (Timmers et al. Nature Communications 2020) and rare protein- altering genetic variants (identified using sequencing data of long-lived individuals).
 To this end, we make use of the CRISPR/Cas9 system to generate transgenic cell lines and animals harbouring the variants in question.
-We subsequently measure the in vitro (mouse embryonic stem cells) and in vivo (mice) effects of the genetic variants on the functioning of the genes (Baghdadi, Hinterding et al. Brief Funct Genomics 2021).
+We subsequently measure the in vitro (mouse embryonic stem cells) and in vivo (mice) effects of the genetic variants on the functioning of the genes (Baghdadi, Hinterding et al. Brief Funct Genomics 2021 / Hinterding et al. bioRxiv 2023).
 This work is supported by both an ERC Starting Grant and a Longevity Impetus Grant.

 Another main aim of our research group is to establish novel human ageing studies in Cologne to determine the efficacy of previously reported biomarkers of ageing in clinical studies.
 The main focus is on biomarkers that have been identified in large- scale international collaborations of human studies using omics-based approaches, such as metabolomics (Deelen et al. Nature Communications 2019).
 In addition, we include biomarkers originating from studies in model organisms to determine their translatability.